reanahub/reana-demo-helloworld/README.rst

        - results/greetings.txt

-In case you are using CWL or Yadage workflow specifications:
+In case you are using CWL, Yadage or Snakemake workflow specifications:

 - `reana.yaml using CWL <reana-cwl.yaml>`_
 - `reana.yaml using Yadage <reana-yadage.yaml>`_
+- `reana.yaml using Snakemake <reana-snakemake.yaml>`_

 We can now install the REANA command-line client, run the analysis and download the resulting file: